geodynamics/aspect/doc/sphinx/user/run-aspect/gui/installing.md

 #### Installing parameter-GUI

-The DEAL.II parameter-GUI program can be downloaded at <https://github.com/dealii/parameter_gui>, and is compiled using the `cmake` program just like ASPECT itself.
+The deal.II parameter-GUI program can be downloaded at <https://github.com/dealii/parameter_gui>, and is compiled using the `cmake` program just like ASPECT itself.
 The program has no dependencies except for the Qt development libraries that